javiermolsanz/NumberInsight_fromxlsx/README.md

 3. Running the script.

-    3.1 If you want the whole file to be read simply run node integration.js
+    3.1 If you want the whole file to be read, run node integration.js

     3.2 if you want to limit the read to the first "x" results, run node integration.js x, where x is the number of results to      be read